-IGTV is Instagram’s feature for long-form video content where everyone with an Instagram account can upload these videos to IGTV.
+IGTV is Instagram’s feature for long-form video content, where everyone with an Instagram account can upload these videos to IGTV.
 To put it bluntly, IGTV is Instagram’s answer to YouTube.
-IGTV can be used alone or in tandem with Instagram available for both Android and iOS.
+IGTV can be used alone or in tandem with Instagram, available for both Android and iOS.

-IGTV Ads is a new way for creators to monetize their content on IGTV.
+IGTV Ads is a new way for creators to monetise their content on IGTV.
 Instagram’s COO, said that creators with IGTV Ads enabled receive an “industry standard” 55% share of all advertising in IGTV, the same rate as that of YouTube.

 Why Should You Use IGTV?

 IGTV took off to a slow start when it was introduced back in 2018.
 Today, it is fast becoming an integral part of social media strategies.
-Views started to skyrocket when Instagram allowed one minute previews of IGTV videos.
+Views started to skyrocket when Instagram allowed one-minute previews of IGTV videos.

 The presence of another platform to share video content means another place to be seen online.
 Gaining more engagement through this new platform may also mean more possible customers.
-In Australia, people across all demographics consume video approximately 25 hours and 40 minutes per month.
+In Australia, people across all demographics consume video for approximately 25 hours and 40 minutes per month.

 Australians now spend 40% of their working hours online.
 Digital and social media are now in every aspect of their lives and their reliance on social media is more crucial than ever.
 Roughly, 80% use social media not only to connect with friends and family, but they also use it to catch up with news.
 More importantly for marketers, Australians are also in to discover and research brands.